-TIME-FRAME MFMA REPORTING ON SDBIP SECTION MFMA MSA REPORTING ON PMS SECTION IN MSA and MPPMRegs MONTHLY REPORTING The Municipal Manager reports monthly to the Mayor 10 days after the month end (on the prescribed Treasury format) The Internal Auditors (IA) of the municipality must advise the Accounting Officer (AO) of the performance of the municipality Section 71(c) Section 165 (b) The Municipality must report regularly to Council The Internal Auditors (IA) of the municipality must on a continuous basis audit the performance of the municipality Section 41(c)(2) Regulation 14(1)(c) As a second suggestion, b monthly basis the perforn Mayor on a mor ut probably not essential nance so to make the MN eport in terms of the MFMA an) to audit on a QUARTERLY REPORTING The Mayor must report quarterly (30 days after the close of the quarter)Section 52Audit Committee must meet at least quarterly per year to advise the Council and MM on PMSSection 166(4)(b) The Internal Auditors (IA) of the municipality must submit guarterly reports to the Municipal Manager and to the Performance Audit Committee Regulation 14(1)(c) 2 nd ALIGNMENT ASPECT It is recommended that the Mayor's report to the Council be the quarterly audited report done by the Audit Committee of the municipality and submitted to the Municipal Manager (and such other necessary information required by the MFMA)
+TIME-FRAME MFMA REPORTING ON SDBIP SECTION MFMA MSA REPORTING ON PMS SECTION IN MSA and MPPMRegs MONTHLY REPORTING The Municipal Manager reports monthly to the Mayor 10 days after the month end (on the prescribed Treasury format) The Internal Auditors (IA) of the municipality must advise the Accounting Officer (AO) of the performance of the municipality Section 71(c) Section 165 (b) The Municipality must report regularly to Council The Internal Auditors (IA) of the municipality must on a continuous basis audit the performance of the municipality Section 41(c)(2) Regulation 14(1)(c) 1 ALIGNMENT ASPECT It is recommended that the Municipal Manager report in terms of the MFMA and MSA to the Mayor on a monthly basis.
+As a second suggestion, but probably not essential, is for the Internal Auditors (IA) to audit on a monthly basis the performance so to make the MM's monthly reports authentic and that the IA need to report quarterly to the Performance Audit Committee QUARTERLY REPORTING The Mayor must report quarterly to the Council (30 days after the close of the quarter) Audit Committee must meet at least quarterly per year to advise the Council and MM on PMS The Internal Auditors (IA) of the municipality must submit guarterly reports to the Municipal Manager and to the Performance Audit Committee Regulation 14(1)(c) 2 nd ALIGNMENT ASPECT It is recommended that the Mayor's report to the Council be the quarterly audited report done by the Audit Committee of the municipality and submitted to the Municipal Manager (and such other necessary information required by the MFMA)

-BI-ANNUAL REPORTING The Municipal Manager must do a mid-year assessment of budget performance ito SDBIP by 25 January and report to the Mayor who reports to Council Sect ion 72(1) The Performance Audit Committee must meet at least twice per year to audit the PMS and reports of the municipality The Performance Audit Committee must submit at least twice during the year a report to Council The Municipality must report to Council at least twice a year Regulation 14(4)(a) Regulation 13(2)(a) 3 rd ALIGNMENT ASPECT The Audit/ Performance Audit Committee's report in January will inform the MM's mid-year assessment of budget performance and report to the Mayor (due to report to Council ito MFMA).
+BI-ANNUAL REPORTING The Municipal Manager must do a mid-year assessment of budget performance ito SDBIP by 25 January and report to the Mayor who reports to Council Sect ion 72(1 The Performance Audit Committee must meet at least twice per year to audit the PMS and reports of the municipality The Performance Audit Committee must submit at least twice during the year a report to Council The Municipality must report to Council at least twice a year Regulation 14(4)(a) Regulation 13(2)(a) 3 ALIGNMENT ASPECT The Audit/ Performance Audit Committee's report in January will inform the MM's mid-year assessment of budget performance and report to the Mayor (due to report to Council ito MFMA).
 It will also be in compliance with the MSA requirement of a bi-annual audit of PMS.
 The Audit/ Performance Audit Committee's report in July will inform the Annual report to be submitted in terms of Section 121 of the MFMA and 46 of the MSA (as amended).